- Calibrate the meter: shoot a gray card or other solid target with

 false-color displays to compare light levels to your reference.

-lock the white balance.
-Cine Meter will hold that white balance, and you can use the RGB
+white balance.
+Cine Meter will hold that white balance, and you can use the RGB mode of

-mode of the waveform monitor to examine the color balance as you walk around the set.
+the waveform monitor to examine the color balance as you walk around the set.
+(The range

-(The range of color temperatures and lighting spectra that Cine Meter will properly
+of color temperatures and lighting spectra that Cine Meter will properly white balance to

-white balance to is entirely dependent on the camera in your iDevice: some accommodate a
+is entirely dependent on the camera in your iDevice: some accommodate a wider range of

 - Check lighting evenness: when you need flat, even lighting (on a greenscreen, white cove, test charts, or flat art), Cine Meter’s waveform monitor shows you the relative light levels across the camera’s field of view in a single glance.
 It’s a lot quicker to use the waveform monitor than to spot-meter several points across the field of view, or to take multiple incident readings to get the same information.